Type above and press Enter to search. Press Esc to cancel.

 This has helped them spread the word about their business locally, and they see more than 50 people for each event.
 Not only that, but those people tell their friends and family, and each event continues to grow—as do sales.
 These events are a great way to push new products and also get rid of excess inventory.
 Even if customers don’t shop at the event, they’ll often convert later on.

-2. Market to tourists
+2. Market summer sales to tourists

-If you get a good amount of tourists in your city during the summer, promote your store to visitors by distributing flyers at your local welcome center and contacting tour companies to create an exclusive offer for their customers.
+If you get a good amount of tourists in your city during the summer, promote your summer store sales to visitors by distributing flyers at your local welcome center and contacting tour companies to create an exclusive offer for their customers.

 More than three-quarters of travelers use review sites like Yelp and TripAdvisor when planning their vacation, so make sure you’re listed there and on Google Places.
 And those travelers are still on social media even when they’re on vacation, so ramp up your efforts online to increase your visibility.